 The framework offered in this Article is important for two reasons.
 First, creating a roadmap to understand the different conceptions of insurance, and the values that inform them, brings awareness to the root cause of tensions that will arise as PPACA is implemented.
 Second, this framework elucidates the different ends that health insurance could serve and thus enables clearer future reflection and debate on what ends it should serve and to what degree.

 Hoffman, Allison K., "Three Models of Health Insurance: The Conceptual Pluralism of the Patient Protection and Affordable Care Act" (2011).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 1878.